 Finding Sense — Explorations (based on Sanhedrin 38b, the Talmud): And God replied (Isaiah 46:4) “Even to old age I will not change, and even to grey hair, I will still be patient.”
 (Genesis 6:5) “The Lord saw how great was man’s wickedness on earth”

-New Voices from Salvaged Words* — selected readings from the anthology New Voices: Contemporary Writers Confronting The Holocaust read by the authors involved.
+New Voices from Salvaged Words* — selected readings from New Voices: Contemporary Writers Confronting the Holocaust read by the authors involved.

 Beginning Again — pledge of personal commitment, to bear witness as a New Voice.